 Never before caught on camera

 Car companies do not care and they always have an excuse.
 What do you do now?
 Do you boycott car technology and throw away your phone?
-Well, maybe, but the face remains that many people’s incomes are directly related to technology, so the blanket argument of throw it all away does not work here, and although there is no sure-fire way to prevent your car from being stolen, here are some simple tips that may help:
+Well, maybe, but the fact remains that many people’s incomes are directly related to technology, so the blanket argument of throw it all away does not work here.
+Although there is no sure-fire way to prevent your car from being stolen, here are some simple tips that may help: